artbohr/game-idea-generator/README.md

-Generates random ideas for games genre.
+Generates ideas for games by mixing random genres.